 Beginning in January 2022, residents in the Big Apple and across New York State could finally place wagers online.
 There are eight sportsbooks currently available.
 Each of them features a unique sports wagering app with a sign-up bonus.
 Take a look at our sports betting overview to determine the right app for you and to utilize a welcome promo.

 Online sports betting is legal in the nearby states of Connecticut, New Jersey, and Pennsylvania.
 The closest retail sportsbook to New York City is the Meadowlands Racetrack, which shares a parking lot with MetLife Stadium.
 Pennsylvania has basically the same online gambling laws as New Jersey.
 As long as you’re over 21 and within state lines, you can bet on sports online at licensed online sportsbooks.

-How New Yorkers Can Bet On The Super Bowl
+How New Yorkers Can Bet on the Super Bowl

-Still, just because the New York Giants aren’t shoe-ins for the Super Bowl doesn’t mean New Yorkers don’t want to bet.
+Still, just because the Giants aren’t shoe-ins for the Super Bowl doesn’t mean New Yorkers don’t want to bet.
 In fact, betting on your favorite team is a good way to wager based on faith rather than logic.

 New York sportsbooks and online betting sites in New Jersey take bets on the Super Bowl, whether you are betting on the Giants or any other team you feel will win the championship game.

-Advantages Of Betting In-Person
+Advantages of Betting In-Person